Skip to content

 Usage

-mvn clean package vrealize:push -Ptarget-env
+mvn clean package vcfa-all-apps:push -Ptarget-env

 Include Dependencies

-mvn package vrealize:push -Ptarget-env -DincludeDependencies=false
+mvn package vcfa-all-apps:push -Ptarget-env -DincludeDependencies=false

 Ignore Certificates

-This section describes how to bypass a security feature in development/testing environment.
-Do not use those flags when targeting production servers.
-Instead, make sure the certificates have the correct CN, use FQDN to access the servers and add the certificates to Java's key store (i.e. cacerts).
+Instead, make sure that the certificates have the correct CN, use FQDN to access the servers, and add the certificates to the Java key store (i.e. cacerts).

-You can ignore certificate errors the certificate is not trusted and the CN does not match the actual hostname by appending the following parameters to the target profile in your maven settings.xml file:
+You can ignore certificate errors for all operations by adding the following parameters to the target profile in your Maven settings.xml file.

 <profiles>